DSC-SPIDAL/stock-analysis/README.md

 tail -f slurm-932.out
 ```

-After the jobs completed look at the points directories to see the result of the algorithm.
+After the jobs are completed look at the points directories to see the result of the algorithm.

 ```
 cd ~\stockbench